 There are a few benefits for older people when it comes to downsizing to a smaller home.
 Firstly, it is an opportunity to move to a more suitable location, whether than be nearer to you or into a smaller, older community.
 Often, older people decide to move into bungalows to pre-empt a reduction in mobility, but a smaller house also means less cleaning and maintenance – making more time for relaxing!
 Downsizing usually frees up some capital which is useful when considering inheritance or future care costs.

-You can use our guide to choosing a care home in Buckinghamshire to help provide a brief overview of the different in Bucks and Milton Keynes – useful when researching places to move to!
+You can use our guide to choosing a care home in Buckinghamshire to help provide a brief overview of the different options available in Buckinghamshire and Milton Keynes – useful when researching places to move to!

 Local Transport Links

-When choosing a location for your parents new home, it’s even more important than it usually is to research the quality and variety of transport links – as our parents won’t be driving forever.
-In addition to public transport, community transport and patient transport services are both important and useful to know about.
+When choosing a location for your relatives’ new home, it’s even more important than usual to research the quality and variety of transport links, as our elderly relatives won’t be driving forever.
+In addition to public transport; community transport and patient transport services are both important and useful to know about.

 Sheltered Housing and Retirement Homes in Buckinghamshire

 Sheltered housing and retirement housing are practically the same, the main difference being that retirement housing is only for those older than 60.
-In both the older person rents a small, self-contained property that is one in a group of many similar properties.
+In both, the older person rents a small, self-contained property that is one in a group of many similar properties.
 These sets of homes usually share communal spaces and an on-site buildings manager.
-This manager takes care of repairs and maintenance so your elderly relatives don’t have to, and also checks daily that everything is okay.
+This manager takes care of repairs and maintenance so your elderly relatives don’t have to, as well as checking in daily that everything is okay with their residents.